Online Master’s in Computer ScienceOnline Master’s in Computer ScienceOnline Master’s in Computer Science

 Discover Solutions to Global Problems With Computer Science

 As today’s technology continues to evolve, skilled computer science professionals are needed across industries to solve complex computational challenges.
 Syracuse University’s distinguished online Master of Science in Computer Science program prepares students to address these challenges by developing groundbreaking solutions in the forefront of the field.1

 Live, Online Classes

-Weekly live, online classes with HD video bring you face to face with your classmates and faculty, as do virtual immersion experiences featuring industry leaders.
+Weekly live, online classes with HD video bring you face to face with your classmates and faculty.

 Faculty with years of industry experience create and lead courses that equip students with the latest computer science skills they need to advance their career.